 It was disgusting.
-At some point James A. (our techical God) joined us and we crushed it.
+At some point James (our techical God) joined us and we crushed it.

 At the end of the day our contact at Paycor took us to our hotel so we could toss our bags.
 I changed shirts so I wasn't disgusting at dinner.

 For those not keeping count, by dinner I was on shirt number five for the day.
-Two dress shirts and two undershirts.
-By the end of the night I would destory shirt number five.
+Two dress shirts and two undershirts were destroyed and by the end of the night I would unleash hell on shirt number five.
 It was hot out people!

 And I desperately needed a shower.

 That night, I got back to my room and it was 87 degrees and humid with the AC turned all the way down.
 I decided I would take a shower in the morning.
 I stripped to my natural state and tried to get some sleep.